arista-netdevops-community/ansible-cvp-avd-toi/labs/lab10-avd-eos-config-deploy/README.md

 # Connect to CVP and check the current topology and device configuration
 # https://{{cvp_address}}/cv/provisioning
-# Approve the 9 pending tasks and execute them

 # Run playbook to deploy the configuration via CVP and to build the container topology
 $ ansible-playbook playbook.deploy.CVP.yml

-# Connect to CVP and the new topology and device configuration
+# Connect to CVP and check the new topology and device configuration
 # https://{{cvp_address}}/cv/provisioning
+# Approve the 9 pending tasks and execute them

 # Check the configuration of spine1 for example
 $ ssh arista@192.168.0.10